-- 1. Make sure the DIMM modules are properly and fully installed. - Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
-It is recommended to use the same RAM speed for all DIMMs in the system. - Make sure you are using the correct type of Registered ECC DDR-II 400 SDRAM (\Please refer to Page 2-5 for the instruction on DDR-II 400 DIMM population and installation.) - Check for bad DIMM modules or slots by swapping a single module between two slots and noting the results. - 5.
-Make sure all memory modules are fully seated in their slots.
-As an interleaved memory scheme is used, you must install two modules at a time, beginning with Bank 1, then Bank 2, and so on (see Section 2-3). - 6.
+- 1. Make sure the DIMM modules are properly and fully installed. - Determine if different speeds of DIMMs have been installed on the motherboard and verify that the BIOS setup is configured for the fastest speed of RAM used.
+It is recommended to use the same RAM speed for all DIMMs in the system. - Make sure you are using the correct type of Registered ECC DDR 2 400 (PC3200) SDRAM (Please refer to Page 2-5 for the instruction on DDR 2 400 DIMM population and installation.) - 4.
+Check for bad DIMM modules or slots by swapping a single module between two slots and noting the results. - 5.
+Make sure that all memory modules are fully seated in their slots.
+As an interleaved memory scheme is used, you must install two modules of the same speed and same type at a time, beginning with Bank 1, then Bank 2, and so on (see Section 2-3). - 6.
 Check the position of the 115V/230V switch on the power supply.